meganthkumaark/Shoe-t/README.md

 ## About

-**Shoe-t** is an e-commerce platform dedicated to delivering various right to your doorstep.
-Our selection includes a variety of shoes from different brands, carefully sourced and packaged to preserve their quality.
+**Shoe-t** is an e-commerce platform dedicated to delivering various footwears right to your doorstep.
+Our selection includes a variety of shoes and sandals from different brands, carefully sourced and packaged to preserve their quality.

 ## Features

-- A wide range of shoes of different brands.
+- A wide range of footwears of different brands.
 - Detailed product descriptions with usage suggestions.
 - Secure and easy checkout process.
 - Customer account dashboard for order tracking.